UnDOTtitled/Syd-D10-Media/web/modules/custom/react_eck_module/README.md

 The previous Twig-based accordion implementation is still available at: web/themes/pippip/templates/entities/eck-entity--extra-content--accordion.html.twig This legacy template can be re-enabled if necessary.
 However, the current implementation leverages a React component with a react ID tag for improved maintainability and accessibility.

+Extensibility:

+The React Eck Module is designed with extensibility in mind.
+While currently only the accordion entity is rendered via this module, it is built to eventually accommodate all Eck entities within a React framework, if needed.
+This future-proofs the module for broader integration within your Drupal project.

 ## REQUIREMENTS